How to optimize your Google Business Profile for AI-powered search

 Good SEO is good GEO

 You’ve heard of SEO.
-Now meet Generative Engine Optimization (GEO), the practice of making your business visible not just to search crawlers, but to the AI systems that increasingly write the answers users see in tools like Gemini ChatGPT, and Claude.
+Now meet Generative Engine Optimization (GEO).
+GEO helps make your business visible not only to search crawlers but also to the AI systems that generate answers in tools like Gemini, ChatGPT, and Claude.

 The good news: the fundamentals haven’t vanished.
 Content quality, site structure, crawlability — these all still matter.
 What’s changed is the focus.
 Traditional SEO is website-centric and built around ranking pages.
 GEO is about context, intent, and being the direct answer to a user’s question.
-Brad put it simply: “good GEO is good SEO”.
-The difference is that the bar for completeness is now set by AI, not just algorithms.
+Brad put it simply: “Good GEO is good SEO.”
+The difference is that AI now sets the standard for completeness.
+Search algorithms are no longer the only factor.

 Your GBP is AI’s primary source of truth